Do you have 1,000 things to get done every day?

 3. Block off your time on public calendars

 The best way to claim your time is to let people know really clearly when you are not available to be interrupted.
 Blocking off parts of your day for serious, focused work (or even just a quiet lunch break to yourself where you can recharge) on a public calendar is the fastest, most effective way to let people know you are not free to help them.

 If it is truly an emergency, they will find a way to get in touch with you.
 You do not actually need to be available all day “just in case”.

-It’s almost never actually an emergency.
-When people see you’re not available at a certain time, they will try you at a different time when you are available.
+But in truth, it’s almost never actually an emergency.
+When people see you’re not available at a certain time, they will just get in touch at a different time when you are available.
 You have the power to control your time; you just have to be clear about it.

 (Another strategy you can try is the reverse of this: block off times on your calendar where you specifically want people to come ask you questions.
 Think of it like “office hours” at school.
 If you tell people exactly when you want them to come interrupt you, they won’t choose a random other time throughout the day when you might be focused working on something else.)

 If you think about it, email is almost always a request from someone else that is asking you to get on their schedule.
 Whether they want your help, your input, or even just your reply, the simple fact that their email has appeared means suddenly you are on their timeline.

 We all know that guilty feeling from avoiding an email we feel we should open — even if we know it isn’t truly urgent or that what we are working on right now is more important.
 Our brains can’t help but wonder what’s in there and want to react to it.

 The best way to stop this distraction (which doesn’t serve you) is to eliminate it.
 We suggest only checking email once or twice a day — morning, noon, or before you leave for the day.